Disability Law Clinic

 - Completed all required first-year courses

-- Good academic standing – at least a 2.0 GPA
+- Good academic standing – at least a cumulative 2.0 GPA or higher

 - LEX 6800 – Professional Responsibility